 Are you looking to add in a high interest text to your classroom?
 Who am I kidding; aren’t all English teachers ALWAYS looking for that?!
 I am going to cover a few of my favorite podcasts for the classroom over the next few weeks and today I am starting with my favorite- Limetown!

-You can click here for resources to help teach the Podcast Limetown here and here!
+You can find resources to help teach the Podcast Limetown here and here!

 I will start with a word of caution- this show can get a little intense.
 I wouldn’t recommend it for middle schoolers.